Alzheimer’s and Neurology: Understanding Brain Changes

 At the same time, lifestyle changes are unavoidable, as everyday activities gradually become more challenging.

-Dependence on others increases due to the decline in the ability to carry out basic self-care tasks independently.
+Dependence on others increases due to the decline in the ability to carry out basic tasks independently.

 Social interactions diminish over time as confusion escalates.

-From an analytical perspective, Alzheimer’s represents a significant alteration of neural networks that affect both the functional capabilities and emotional of an individual.
+From an analytical perspective, Alzheimer’s represents a significant alteration of neural networks that affect both the functional capabilities and emotional stability of an individual.

 Detailed scientific investigations reveal that these symptoms are a result of abnormal protein deposits that form amyloid plaques and tau tangles inside nerve cells, disrupting communication between them.